 Another surefire way to immerse yourself in the community and foodie culture of Orlando is paying a visit to one of our local markets.
 Located in Audubon Park, East End Market is part community garden, part indoor artisan market.
 Inside, you’ll find local businesses offering everything from gorgeous succulents to decadent 1/4lb cookies and artisan cheeses.
 Outside, the inviting courtyard features live music on Saturdays and ample seating.
 Other must-visit markets include Plant Street Market in Winter Garden (home to Crooked Can Brewery), and The District at Mills 50.

 Orlando is the Theme Park Capital of the World, so I’d be remiss not to mention at least one.
-The newest theme park to join the scene is Universal’s Volcano Bay, an impressive water theme park that manages to feel like a tropical paradise despite its location alongside I-4.
+Universal’s Volcano Bay is an impressive water theme park that manages to feel like a tropical paradise despite its location alongside I-4.
 I’m not a huge theme park enthusiast, but this park is 100% worth visiting.
 There are plenty of opportunities for relaxation, like the lazy river, private cabanas, two bars, and the wave pool.
 Or, if you’re feeling adventurous, cruise along the fearless river and get your adrenaline pumping on the waterslides inside the volcano, including the infamous trap door slide.
 There’s truly something for everyone here.

 Feature image credit: Get Up and Go Kayaking